 Sheet mulching is probably the best way to build organic matter and microorganisms in the soil.
 By composting in place you are allowing all the by-products of composting to actually be utilized by the plants you are trying to benefit.
 Every time you turn a compost pile or dig your compost to bring it to the garden you are killing millions of organisms simply by exposing them to air and sunshine.
 Also, there are colonies of fungi and bacteria that are busily creating a network of communication and chemistry all beneficial to our plants.
 So composting in place is preferred, also called sheet composting or sheet mulching.

 There as many different techniques for sheet mulching.
-Some basic concepts should be kept in mind such as, just like building a compost pile you want about equal amounts of brown carbon source and green nitrogen sources (manure being a nitrogen source though not green), watering all the layers well and cut down the vegetation on the site of your sheet mulching.
+Some basic concepts should be kept in mind such as, just like building a compost pile you want about equal amounts of brown carbon source and green nitrogen sources (manure being a nitrogen source though not green), watering all the layers well.

 And "browns" that are carbon-rich materials use: